How Nature is Moving Up on the Corporate Agenda

 This sentence was one of my key takeaways from attending The Economist’s 9th Annual Sustainability Week in March in London.

-This newer emphasis is due to oncoming and expected disclosure regulations, EU restoration regulations, new frameworks and technologies enabling measurements, increasing awareness of nature-related risks, and corporate commitments to fund restoration or reduce their operational impact.
+This newer emphasis is due to oncoming and expected disclosure regulations, EU restoration regulations, new frameworks and technologies enabling measurements, increasing awareness of nature-related risks, and corporate commitments to fund restoration or to reduce their operational impact.
 Although nature is moving higher up the corporate agenda, there are still many challenges for companies to understand to mitigate their impact.
 But as always, the innovation community is responding.

 More disclosures on nature are likely to be mandated.
 Starting in 2025, the EU will require listed companies to disclose quantitative metrics and targets on their biodiversity and ecosystems impact, dependencies, risks, and opportunities.
 This is known at the Corporate Sustainability Reporting Directive (CSRD), which aims to inform investors of the sustainability impact of their investments.